 Ilocos has been an amazing surprise for me.
-I never could’ve guessed that I’d fell in love with the beauty of the region and its gorgeous natural landscapes and rich culture.
+I never could’ve guessed that I’d fell in love with the beauty of the region and its gorgeous natural landscapes and rich culture as seen in this Ilocos tour photos.

 Over the years, I’ve been snubbing Ilocos not because it’s not interesting, but rather because it’s way too far for us.
 We live in Cebu and our land travel mainly consists of 3-4 hours travel time (maximum) to get to other municipalities in the region.